Gokulkiran418/Movie-Review-Sentiment-Analysis/README.md

 When you click predict, the program predicts whether the review is positive or negative.

 ## movie_review_model.h5
 This is a sample model.
-Download this file and specify the its path in this line.
+Download this file and specify the its path in this line in app.py file.

 loaded_model = tf.keras.models.load_model('G:\\vscode\\Projects\\sentiment_analysis\\movie_review_model.h5')